neilc720/league-of-legends-statistics/README.md

 ### Dataset
 League of Legends (LOL) is a fast-paced multiplayer online battle arena (MOBA) game by Riot Games.
 Players control unique champions/characters with special abilities, battling in teams to destroy the enemy Nexus (base).
 Strategy, teamwork, and skill are key to winning matches.
 With constant updates, esports tournaments, and a massive global community, it's one of the most popular games worldwide.
-We will use the LOL Diamond Ranked Games (10 Min) dataset from Kaggle [link](https://www.kaggle.com/datasets/bobbyscience/league-of-legends-diamond-ranked-games-10-min).
+We will use the LOL Diamond Ranked Games (10 Min) dataset from Kaggle [Kaggle link](https://www.kaggle.com/datasets/bobbyscience/league-of-legends-diamond-ranked-games-10-min).
 This dataset contains match statistics from almost 10 0000 high-ranked games within the first 10 minutes, including player kills, vision control, jungle objectives, and gold differences.

->
-> Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).

 ### Problematic

-> Frame the general topic of your visualization and the main axis that you want to develop.
-> - What am I trying to show with my visualization?

 Our project aims to analyze early-game factors that contribute to a team’s victory in League of Legends, moving beyond basic win rate comparisons between the blue and red teams.

-> - Think of an overview for the project, your motivation, and the target audience.

 ## Motivation & Audience
+The targetted auiences are the following:
-- **As average players**: We find it interesting to dive deeper into game statistics and analyze the early-game meta.
+- **average players**: We find it interesting to dive deeper into game statistics and analyze the early-game meta, to help the average player understand the game better.
-- **Esports analysts & coaches**: Understanding early-game strategies that lead to success.
+- **Esports analysts & coaches**: Providing statistical and numerical proof of the best early-game strategies that lead to success.
 - **Competitive players**: Gaining insights into effective playstyles.
 - **Game designers & analysts**: Evaluating balance in early-game mechanics.